dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates project metric if does not already exist for the given (Name)
+This endpoint creates a project metric.
+It's name must be unique.
+Return an error if the metric's name already exists in the database.

 ### HTTP Request